Where are Seiko watches made?

 Seiko Watches

-The history of Japanese wristwatches begins in 1913.
+The history of Japanese wristwatches begins around 1913.
 The Hattori (Seiko) group had established itself as one of the most important dealers and manufacturers of timepieces in Japan, and at the Seikosha factory, founded in 1892, various pocket watch models were already in production.
 With the arrival of wristwatches from Europe and America on the market, and the gradual rise in popularity of these products, which were a novelty compared …

 Read moreThe History of Seiko Wristwatches